How will the Equifax data breach in 2017 affects your house hunting?

 - The free protection is not free.
 In the legalese, you are agreeing to not be part of a class action suit against them, if they give you this protection.

 - You can freeze your credit.
 What’s that?
 You can tell the three big credit scoring companies, Equifax, Experian, and Transunion, that you do not want them to issue a credit report to anyone.
 A lender will turn down a loan applicant who isn’t able to produce a credit report.
 Then, if someone wants to take out a loan in your name, they are stopped from getting a credit score, and thus, no fraudulent loan in your name.
 It also means your legitimate credit report inquiries are stopped, too.
 Therefore, you’ll need to keep notes about how to unfreeze your credit when you apply for your mortgage, or a car loan, or a credit card.
 Since 143 million people are affected, I expect lenders to figure out how to make this work for their borrowers.
 In some states, there is a fee every time you freeze and unfreeze your credit.
 Link regarding: Equifax freeze.
 Experian freeze.
 Transunion freeze.

 - Buy a different credit protection service.
 There are lots of them.
+(Alternate link.
+This one works for vision-impaired readers.)
 But, remember that if your information is used by fraudsters, your credit is shot until the fraud is straightened out.